RIPLaboratoryUH/number-recognizer/README.md

 Reads thickness values from an ultrasonic gauge LCD display using a camera feed.
 Uses contour detection for digit segmentation and a small CNN (TFLite, 475 KB) for classification.

+## ROS2 Usage
+switch over to the ROS2 branch, and follow the README there.

 ## Quick Start (Runtime)

 ```bash